 - TOTAL FIRE BANS: Our country is precious and fires can easily get out of hand (especially in National Parks).
 If fires are prohibited or Fire Bans are in place, this applies to all people.

-- FRUIT FLY Exclusion Zone: necessary for protection of crops in the area.
+- FRUIT FLY Exclusion Zone: necessary for the protection of crops in the area.
 Please dispose of fruit and vegetables before entering the Zone.

 - ROAD CLOSED: Sometimes unsealed roads are closed after rain.
-This is for personal safety and to prevent the roads form being damaged.
+This is for personal safety and to prevent the roads from being damaged.
 Fines apply if driving on Closed Roads and car insurance will void if something happens to your car on closed roads.

 Things to consider if travelling to Outback New South Wales: